-The importance of flow control for the reduction of turbulent skin-friction drag is steadily growing over the years, because of efficiency and environmental reasons.
+The importance of flow control for the reduction of turbulent skin-friction drag has been growing steadily over the years, because of efficiency and environmental reasons.
 Unfortunately, friction drag reduction of both passive (e.g. riblets) and active techniques are proportional to the fraction of the surface covered by the drag-reducing device.
 Moreover, in parallel flows, where most research for skin-friction drag reduction has taken place, drag is entirely due to friction.
-However, the practical appeal of drag reduction is limited in duct flows, where energetic efficiency can be trivially improved by enlarging the cross section of the duct, yielding reduced energy consumption easily and at a small capital cost.
+However, the practical appeal of drag reduction is